Q&A: Billy Crystal on Oscars and ‘little powerhouse’ film

-In the movie, released in April, Crystal plays an alcoholic dermatologist who befriends a down-on-his-luck comedian, played by Ben Schwartz.
+In the movie, released in February 2020, Crystal plays an alcoholic dermatologist who befriends a down-on-his-luck comedian, played by Ben Schwartz.
 Crystal also serves as executive producer on the movie, shot in his childhood hometown of Long Beach, New York.
-A key scene takes place in the temple where he was married in 1970.
+A key scene takes place in the temple where he had his bar mitzvah.

 After starring in polished Hollywood classics like “City Slickers” and “When Harry Met Sally,” Crystal jokes that his latest project was a bit more scaled down.
 “My character, Marty, with no last name, that’s how small the budget was.
 We couldn’t even afford a last name for him,” he said.